 - DCFC Per Plug Incentive Program

-Take advantage of the annual discount to save electricity cost for DC fast-charging stations
+Take advantage of the annual discount to save electricity costs for DC fast-charging stations

 Install EV Charging Stations at Little or No Cost.*

-National Grid's Make-Ready Program will fund up to 100 percent of the electric infrastructure costs associated with new electric vehicle charging stations.
-National Grid will also reduce your organization's time investment by providing a dedicated point of contact and streamlined, step-by-step experience installing your electric vehicle charging stations.
+National Grid's Make-Ready Program will fund up to 100% of the electric infrastructure costs associated with installing electric vehicle charging stations.

-When you add electric vehicle charging stations, you're not just providing customers, employees, and tenants with convenience and connectivity; you're demonstrating your sustainability commitment to the entire community.
+When you add EV charging stations, you're not just providing customers, employees, and tenants with convenience and connectivity; you're demonstrating your sustainability commitment to the entire community.

 Let’s get started.